A digital drawing of a person holding a gift box

 The bottom line

-Charitable gifting can have a large impact on the philanthropic landscape and should be an important part of a wealth management strategy.
+Charitable giving can have a large impact on the philanthropic landscape and should be an important part of a wealth management strategy.
 Determining the amount and the specific financial instruments can be challenging for many investors.
-Selecting the path that maximizes potential gifting and provides the highest tax benefit while still aligning the portfolio with the investor’s selected benchmark can be difficult.
-But choosing the right asset manager—one with the expertise, tools, and reporting capabilities to help make the important decisions for your clients’ portfolio needs—can make all the difference.
+Selecting a path that helps to maximize potential gifting and provide the highest tax benefit, while still aligning the portfolio with the investor’s selected benchmark, can be difficult.
+But choosing the right asset manager—with the expertise, tools and reporting capabilities to help make the important decisions for your clients’ portfolio needs—can make all the difference.

 Parametric and Morgan Stanley do not provide legal, tax, or accounting advice or services.
 Clients should consult with their own tax or legal advisor prior to entering into any transaction or strategy described herein.